Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 - User Story 11.4: As an admin user I can edit a blog item, by clicking on the Edit button for the blog item.
 I can update a Title and blog item text, update an image and update the item to Published or Draft
 - User Story 11.5: As an admin user if a blog item is set to Draft, admin and regular users will NOT see this item on the Blog Page.
 - User Story 11.6: As an admin user if a blog item is set to Published, admin regular users will see this item on the Blog Page.
-- User Story 11.7: As an admin user I can delete a blog item, and I will be asked to confirm the deletion
+- User Story 11.7: As an admin user I can delete a blog item

 #### User Stories Steps 11
 1. As an admin user click on the Blog Item Management under My account